-However, entrance is competitive and most successful applicants have a first-class degree or the equivalent.
+However, entrance is competitive and most successful applicants have a first-class degree and a master's degree with distinction or the equivalent.

-Applicants for the DPhil in Migration Studies will normally be required to have, or obtain, a taught-course qualification in migration studies, social or cultural anthropology before embarking on doctoral research.
-Exceptions apply.
+Applicants for the DPhil in Migration Studies will normally be required to have, or obtain, a taught-course qualification in a relevant social science subject before embarking on doctoral research.

 No Graduate Record Examination (GRE) or GMAT scores are sought.

 Other qualifications, evidence of excellence and relevant experience